Alps: Passes

 The Mont Cenis pass has been a major commercial and military road between Western Europe and Italy.
 The pass was crossed by many troops on their way to the Italian peninsula.
 From Constantine I, Pepin the Short and Charlemagne to Henry IV, Napoléon and more recently the German Gebirgsjägers during World War II.

-In the 19th century, the principal passes of the Alps were modernized by engineers to speed up passenger and freight transport.
-The Mont Cenis pass has been supplanted by the Fréjus Rail Tunnel opening in 1871, while the Fréjus Road Tunnel opened 1980.
+In the 19th century, the principal passes of the Alps were modernised by engineers to speed up passenger and freight transport.
+The Mont Cenis Pass has been supplanted by the Fréjus Rail Tunnel opening in 1871, while the Fréjus Road Tunnel opened 1980.
 Railway lines could not be built in the Alps without tunnels and bridges.
-Apart from the Mont Cenis railway tunnel the Semmering railway tunnel and the Gotthard railway tunnel were built between 1854 and 1882.
+Apart from the Mont Cenis Railway Tunnel the Semmering Railway Tunnel and the St Gotthard Railway Tunnel were built between 1872 and 1882.
 By the early 20th century eight trans-alpine railway lines had been put into operation.

 The Saint Gotthard Pass crosses from Central Switzerland to Ticino.
 In 1882 the 15 km Saint Gotthard Railway Tunnel was opened connecting Lucerne in Switzerland, with Milan in Italy.
-98 years later followed Gotthard Road Tunnel (16.9 km long) connecting the A2 motorway in Göschenen on the north side with Airolo on the south side, exactly like the railway tunnel.
+98 years later followed the Gotthard Road Tunnel (16.9 km long) connecting the A2 motorway in Göschenen on the north side with Airolo on the south side, exactly like the railway tunnel.

 On 1 June 2016 the world's longest railway tunnel, the Gotthard Base Tunnel, was opened, which connects Erstfeld in canton of Uri with Bodio in canton of Ticino by two single tubes of 57.1 km.
 It is the first tunnel that traverses the Alps on a flat route.
 From 11 December 2016, it has been part of the regular railway timetable and used hourly as standard ride between Basel/Lucerne/Zurich and Bellinzona/Lugano/Milan.

-The highest pass in the alps is the Col de l'Iseran in Savoy (France) at 2770 m, followed by the Stelvio Pass in northern Italy at 2757 m; the road was built in the 1820s.
+The highest drivable pass in the alps is the Col de l'Iseran in Savoy (France) at 2770 m, followed by the Stelvio Pass in northern Italy at 2757 m; the road was built in the 1820s.